No, it is not recommended to do outpatient alcohol rehab completely by yourself. Having support and accountability is important in recovery.

 Lower Cost Than Inpatient Rehab

-Outpatient rehab, on the other hand, can cost much less, depending on the type and frequency of services you receive.
+Outpatient rehab, on the other hand, can cost much less, within a maximum of $10K for a 30-day program, depending on the type and frequency of services you receive.
 You may also be able to use your health insurance or other financial assistance to cover some or all of the costs.

 Stay In Familiar Surroundings